c3lang/c3-web/src/content/docs/Getting Started/basic-types-and-values.md

 C3 has signed and unsigned integer types.
-The built-in signed integer types are `ichar`, `short`, `int`, `long`, `int128`, `iptr` and `isz`. `ichar` to `int128` have all well-defined power-of-two bit sizes, whereas `iptr` has the same number of bits as a `void*` and `isz` has the same number of bits as the maximum difference between two pointer.
+The built-in signed integer types are `ichar`, `short`, `int`, `long`, `int128`, `iptr` and `isz`. `ichar` to `int128` have all well-defined power-of-two bit sizes, whereas `iptr` has the same number of bits as a `void*` and `isz` has the same number of bits as the maximum difference between two pointers.
 For each signed integer type there is a corresponding unsigned integer type: `char`, `ushort`, `uint`, `ulong`, `uint128`, `uptr` and `usz`.

 | type    | signed? | min    | max       | bits   |